 A mouse infestation can be dangerous.
 To both people and property.
 Mice carry diseases.
 Which they spread via their urine.
-As they move around, the continuously spread droplets of urine.
+As they move around, they continuously spread droplets of urine.
 So as to mark their territory.
 Consequently, humans come into contact with these droplets.
 Thus making them potentially very sick.

 Mice can also cause significant property damage.
 Similar to rats, they gnaw on everything.
 For example, metal, wood and concrete.
-They have been know to gnaw through pipes and cables.
+They have been known to gnaw through pipes and cables.
 Consequently causing floods and fires.

 Do you have a Mice Infestation?